"Charlie threw him a curveball in the operating room." - Charlie's Story

-The next 4 months were very long, at 26 weeks we flew to Gainesville, met Dr. Kays and Joy and were given the best news we had heard since the diagnosis.
-Charlie’s liver remained down, there was a 25% chance he would need ECMO but regardless there was a 90% chance that we would bring him home breathing on his own.
-Everyone was extremely confident and comfortable with the CDH diagnosis, not to mention there was a free apartment for us to stay in, which made this a no brainer!
+The next 4 months were very long.
+At 26 weeks, we flew to Gainesville, met Dr. Kays and Joy, and were given the best news we had heard since the diagnosis.
+Charlie’s liver remained down and there was a 25% chance he would need ECMO.
+Regardless, there was a 90% chance that we would bring him home - breathing on his own.
+Everyone was extremely confident and comfortable with the CDH diagnosis, not to mention there was a free apartment for us to stay in, which made this a no-brainer!
 Charlie was going to be born a Florida Gator, no questions asked.

-I flew down at 37 weeks and was induced at 39 weeks, after being in labor for 24 hours Charlie came into this world via c-section.
-We were anxious to start the process and get him well so my “birth plan” quickly went out the window.
-Charlie did extremely well the first 4 days of life, he had his repair on day 4.
-It was during his surgery when he got extremely sick, apparently his good lung collapsed and they nearly lost him.
-He was missing 60% of his diaphragm and had stomach, spleen, intestines and kidneys in his chest…his lungs were pretty decent size so Charlie threw him a curve ball in the operating room.
-Dr. Kays was not happy after the surgery and had told us that it was extremely likely he would be put on ECMO, he slept by his bedside that night.
-Charlie pulled through and thankfully didn’t need ECMO but his lungs took a little longer catch on than the typical “Moderate” CDH baby.
-He spent 54 days in the NICU, he was on the ventilator for 16 days and in NICU III for 6 weeks.
-He did come home on Oxygen but did not have enough reflux to need a Gtube or the Nissen procedure.
-There is not a doubt in our mind that things would have been different if we had stayed in Nashville or gone elsewhere, Dr. Kays is the best Doctor in the world for this diagnosis.
+I flew down at 37 weeks and was induced at 39 weeks.
+After being in labor for 24 hours, Charlie came into this world via C-section.
+We were anxious to start the process and get him well, so my “birth plan” quickly went out the window.
+Charlie did extremely well the first 4 days of life.
+Then he had his repair.
+During his surgery, he got extremely sick.
+Apparently, his good lung collapsed and they nearly lost him.
+He was missing 60% of his diaphragm and his stomach, spleen, intestines and kidneys were in his chest.
+His lungs were a pretty decent size so Charlie threw the doctor a curveball in the operating room.
+Dr. Kays was not happy after the surgery and had told us that it was extremely likely he would be put on ECMO.
+He slept by his bedside that night.
+Charlie pulled through and thankfully didn’t need ECMO, but his lungs took a little longer to catch on than the typical “moderate” CDH baby.
+He spent 54 days in the NICU.
+He was on the ventilator for 16 days and in NICU III for 6 weeks.
+He did come home on oxygen but did not have enough reflux to need a G-tube or the Nissen procedure.
+There is not a doubt in our minds that things would have been different if we had stayed in Nashville or gone elsewhere.
+Dr. Kays is the best doctor in the world for this diagnosis.
 He saved our baby and for that we are forever grateful!